drjah/Threshold-Limit-Graphs/README.md

 This code can produce graphs similar to those described in a free paper on Cureus: https://www.cureus.com/articles/7823-threshold-limit-graphical-approach-to-understanding-outcome-predictive-metrics-data-from-the-osteoarthritis-initiative#!/

+Apologies for the crude python code - I have no formal training in python.

 Instructions for Generating Threshold Limit Graphs

 These are instructions for generating Threshold Limit graphs (TLgraphs), using the python code: genoutcomepredict.py, with graph specifications obtained from an excel file “input_parameters.xlsx”.
 The threshold limit graphical approach is described in a paper by Hipp et al. \[1\] Use of a specifications file requires careful, a priori thought about the important outcomes and the variables that might help predict the outcomes, along with the inclusion and exclusion criteria that need to be used when processing the excel file with the raw data.